HeartoLazor/dat_url_cleaner/README.md

 ]*\

 ```
-and replace it with just a break line.
-Ending with a  url list, ready to be cleaned by this utility:
+and replace it with just a `break line`.
+Ending with an url list, ready to be cleaned by dat_url_cleaner:
   ![step_3](https://github.com/HeartoLazor/dat_url_cleaner/blob/main/readme_images/url_generation_3.png)

 ## Command list: